13 Health reasons to drink beer

 - One of the most effective forms of soluble fibre for lowering cholesterol is betaglucan, which is the predominant form of fibre in beer.
 Beers with high malt content like craft beers may provide up to 30% of the recommended daily fibre intake (Gromes et al 2000).

-8. Drinking beer help in combating cancer, cardiovascular disease (CVD) and other immune system attacking diseases.
+8. Drinking beer helps combat cancer, cardiovascular disease (CVD) and other immune system attacking diseases.

 - Hops contain compounds that are unique and rare in nature –like prenyl flavonoids (8PN) which are phytoestrogens that are natural plant based compounds, which mimics the natural oestrogens in the body (Bingham et al 1998).
 The highest 8PN levels in beers have been found in dark and bitter ales and stouts and from craft breweries where whole hopping is practised.